freenet/freenet-core/docs/src/architecture.md

 * Host contracts and their associated data on behalf of the network
 * Manage communication between contracts, delegates, and applications

+The kernel is written in Rust and is designed to be small (hopefully less than 5 MB), efficient, and to be able to run on a wide range of devices, from desktops to mobile phones.

 ## Applications

 Applications are the user interface for decentralized systems on Freenet.
 They